fab13n/metalua/src/tilo/readme.md

 Subtyping and type equality are structural: two tables are equal if and only if all their fields are equal.
-This is in contrast with languages inspired from C, where two `struct`s with the same fields but different `typedef` names aren't comparable.
+This is in contrast with languages inspired from C, where two `struct`s or `class`es with the same fields but different `typedef` names aren't comparable.

 Subtyping
 ---------

-An important property of a type system is subtyping: which type can be substituted with which one.
+An important property of many type system is subtyping: which type can be substituted with which other.
 As mentioned above, Tidal Lock uses structural type comparisons.
 We define a partial order over field types and expression types, `E1 <: E2`, which means that `E1` is a subtype of `E2`.
-The consequence is that everywhere a term of type `E2` is accepted, a term of type `E1` must also be accepted.
+The consequence `E1` being a subtype of `E2` is that everywhere a term of type `E2` is accepted, a term of type `E1` must also be accepted.

 Subtyping is defined as follows: